Thomas the Presbyter

-The writings provide an eyewitness account to the Islamic conquest in the mid-7th century (the 10th century according to the Seleucid year numbering):
+The writings provide an eyewitness account to the Arab conquest in the mid-7th century (the 10th century according to the Seleucid year numbering):

 In the year 945, indiction 7, on Friday 4 February at the ninth hour, there was a battle between the Romans and the Tayyaye of Muhmd in Palestine twelve miles east of Gaza.
 The Romans fled, leaving behind the patrician bryrdn, whom the Arabs killed.
 Some 4,000 poor villagers of Palestine were killed there, Christians, Jews and Samaritans.
 The Arabs ravaged the whole region.

 In the year 947, indiction 9, the Arabs invaded the whole of Syria and went down to Persia and conquered it.
 The Arabs climbed the mountain of Mardin and killed many monks there in [the monasteries of] Qedar and Bnata.
 There died the blessed man Simon, doorkeeper of Qedar, brother of Thomas the priest.